Truckload Freight Shipping

 FreightCenter Simplifies Truckload Freight Services

-Since its inception, FreightCenter has successfully transported over 400,000 Truckload loads We combine our innovative transportation management system (TMS) technology to streamline and centralize the LTL shipping process.
+Since its inception, FreightCenter has successfully transported over 400,000 full loads We combine our innovative transportation management system (TMS) technology to streamline and centralize the shipping process.
 In addition, our shippers have a dedicated freight account manager who works with them every step to handle even the most unique shipping needs.

-Expert Truckload shipping agents know the logistics industry inside and out.
-They can help you find affordable shipping freight rates suitable Truckload carriers for your cargo, choose the best accessorials or specialized Flatbed Freight Services, and more.
+Expert shipping agents know the logistics industry inside and out.
+They can help you find affordable shipping freight rates suitable freight carriers for your cargo, choose the best accessorials or specialized Flatbed Freight Services, and more.
 Partnering with a third-party logistics provider (3PL) takes the guesswork and stress out of shipping Services.

 Types of Truckload Services Offered